-POLS 370 Politics and Public Policy (3) Pre: ENG 100; ENG 200 recommended.
+POLS 370 Politics and Public Policy (3)

 An introduction to the processes through which public policy is formulated and executed in the United States and selected foreign political systems.
 Concern is focused on the comparative study of political relationships of administrative agencies with clienteles; interest groups; and the legislative, executive, and administrative branches.
 Special attention is also given to questions of administrative responsibility and ethics in the public services.